China slams US over 'safe haven' offer to Hong Kong residents | DW | 06.08.2021

 The reaction came hours after US President Joe Biden had signed a memorandum allowing people from Hong Kong currently residing in the US to live and work in the country for 18 months.

-"Over the last year, the PRC has continued its assault on Hong Kong's autonomy, undermining its remaining democratic processes and institutions, imposing limits on academic freedom, and cracking down on freedom of the press," said Biden's memo.
+"Over the last year, the [People's Republic of China] has continued its assault on Hong Kong's autonomy, undermining its remaining democratic processes and institutions, imposing limits on academic freedom, and cracking down on freedom of the press," said Biden's memo.

 Biden's move came as a response to China's increasing control over Hong Kong, and its efforts to crush the pro-democracy movement.